amitkumarbakoliya/16_bit_Risc_processor/README.md

-# 16_bit_Risc_processor
+# 32_bit_Risc_processor
-In this project I have a design a 16 bit risc processor. i have write Verilog code for the this processor and simulate it on vivado.
+In this project I have a design a 16 bit risc processor based on harvard architecture . i have write Verilog code for the this processor and simulate it on vivado.

 In the Verilog code there is many modules,